johnshumon/pokedex/readme.md

 ```

 **Option 2:**
 Run as a containerised service.
-From the root directory of the project run the following.
+Execute the folllowing  commands from the root directory of the project.

 ```sh
 # build the docker image. replace <image_name:tag> with a suitable name&tag of your choice